mongodb/docs/source/includes/cluster-settings/customize-storage.rst

-Each cluster tier comes with a default set of resources.
-Clusters of size M10 and larger provide the ability to customize your storage capacity.
+Each cluster comes with a default set of resources.
+Clusters tier.
+M10 and larger provide the ability to customize your storage capacity.

 |service| provides the following storage configuration options,
-depending on the selected cloud provider and instance size.
+depending on the selected cloud provider and cluster tier.

 .. list-table::
    :widths: 20 20 60